 There's nothing like being honored by your peers.

-Winning an Oscar or an Emmy comes with an undeniable amount of prestige, while box office returns and ratings give you a window into how the public feels about your art, but to have the people who know your craft the best--your former co-stars, your audition competition, your time slot rivals--deem your performance the best in your field that year is an unparalleled sense of validation.
+Winning an Oscar or an Emmy comes with an undeniable amount of prestige.
+Meanwhile, box office returns and ratings give you a window into how the public feels about your art.
+But to have the people who know your craft the best—your former co-stars, your audition competition, your time slot rivals—deem your performance the best in your field that year is an unparalleled sense of validation.
 Enter the Screen Actors Guild Awards.

 "Tonight is dedicated to the art and craft of acting by the people who should know about it: actors," she told the crowd of nominees and presenters gathered at Universal Studios' Stage 12.
 "And remember, you're one too!"

 In the ensuing 20-plus years since that first ceremony, the location of the event and the overall scale may have changed, with the Shrine Auditorium now housing the SAG Awards, but that initial edict has always remained the same.
 A simple event (2018's host, Kristen Bell, marked the ceremony's first host ever) that traditionally eschews many of the distracting sideshows that bloat the run times of other award shows, the SAG Awards have never forgotten that this night is about actors celebrating actors.
 Period.

 Between the night's signature opening montage of "Actors Stories," the yearly presentation of the Screen Actors Guild Life Achievement Award, and awarding of the coveted Actor statuettes in thirteen categories recognizing both individual performances as well as the entire ensemble of one drama series, one comedy series, and one motion picture, the focus is squarely on the actor.
 (We know, we know, like they don't get enough attention.)
 And it's that for us, by us ethos that makes this the one award show where the sappy old "It's just an honor to be nominated" saying just might actually be true.